BibleGet-I-O/bibleget-wordpress/readme.txt

 == Changelog ==

 = 7.3 =
-Fix: recent updates to the Block editor gave a fixed height to all select inputs, whether they had the `multiple` attribute or not, needed to override it for `select[multiple]` until it's fixed in the Gutenberg repo
+* Fix: recent updates to the Block editor gave a fixed height to all select inputs, whether they had the `multiple` attribute or not, needed to override it for `select[multiple]` until it's fixed in the Gutenberg repo
+* Enhancement: Bible versions are now grouped into option groups organized by language in the multiselect
+* Enhancement: functional font-picker added to the General Styles in the gutenberg block options, which also works with Google Fonts API key and font previews

 = 7.2 =
 * Fix: styling of poetic verses in NABRE version